Installation Guide

 📋 Overview

-QDrant Loader consists of two main packages:
+QDrant Loader consists of three complementary packages:

 • qdrant-loader-mcp-server - Model Context Protocol server for AI tool integration